White Plume: Treaties

 White Plume was first written about as one of the Kaw signatories to an 1815 treaty with the United States.
 With his daughters married to French traders, White Plume was identified by American officials as more progressive—in their minds—than his leadership rivals among the Kaws.
-In 1821 he was invited by Indian Superintendent William Clark (of Lewis and Clark) to visit Washington, D.C., as a member of a delegation of Indian leaders.
+In 1821 he was invited by Indian Superintendent William Clark (of Lewis and Clark) to visit Washington, D.C., as a member of a delegation of Native American leaders.
 The group met with President James Monroe and other American officials, visited New York City, Baltimore, and Philadelphia, and performed war dances on the White House Lawn and at the residence of the French Minister.
 The artist Charles Bird King painted a portrait of White Plume.
 He was given two silver epaulettes as a sign that the U. S. government accepted him as the principal Kaw chief.
 In reality, however, he never had authority over most members of the tribe.

 White Plume came back from Washington convinced that the future of the Kaw, and his own future, was accommodation with the United States.
 Already eastern Indians were being expelled from the east and squatting on Kaw lands.
 The Missouri River was a highway to fur trappers and traders heading for the Rocky Mountains.
-In 1822 the first wagons trespassed through Kaw lands from Missouri to New Mexico on the Santa Fe Trail.
-Many white invaders or Americans, including the missionary Isaac McCoy, saw Kansas as the place in which all the dispossessed eastern Indians could be confined to an Indian state.
+In 1822 the first wagons crossed through Kaw lands from Missouri to New Mexico on the Santa Fe Trail.
+Many Euro-Americans, including the missionary Isaac McCoy, saw Kansas as the place in which all the dispossessed eastern Indians could be confined to an Indian state.

 In 1825, White Plume was the principal Kaw chief signing a treaty that ceded 18 e6acre to the United States in exchange for annuities of 3,500 dollars per year for 20 years plus livestock and assistance to convert the Kaw into full-time farmers.
 What was left to the Kaw was a pittance of land thirty miles wide extending westward into the Great Plains from the Kansas River valley.
 To win support for the treaty from the increasingly important mixed bloods, each of 23 mixed blood children of French/Kaw parents received a section of land on the north bank of the Kansas River.
 (See Half-Breed Tracts).
 The immense land grab in the 1825 treaty, plus a similar treaty signed by the government with the Osage, opened up Kansas to the relocation of eastern Indian tribes.
 The U.S. would squeeze the Kaw into ever smaller territories.
-In defense of White Plume, much of the land he ceded was already lost to the Kaw and was being occupied by eastern Indians or White settlers.
+In defense of White Plume, much of the land he ceded was already lost to the Kaw and was being occupied by eastern Native Americans or White settlers.
 White Plume probably also foresaw that the Kaw would have to learn to live on much reduced territories and change their emphasis from hunting and fur trading to agriculture.
 Thus, he chose cooperation as his policy.